Measuring Multiparticle Indistinguishability with the Generalized Bunching Probability: Generalized bunching for permutation invariant states

 for some partitions $\nu^{(i)}$ such that $\nu^{(i)} \vdash \lambda_i$. \end{definition} With these definitions in hand, we now state a monotonicity relation between the generalized bunching probabilities of partially labelled states. \begin{restatable}{theorem}{refinementmonotonicity} Denote $m = \mathrm{dim}(\mathcal{H}_V), L = \mathrm{dim}(\mathcal{H}_H)$, let $\bm{i}$ be a list of $n$ distinct indices from $[m]$, and let $\lambda, \mu \vdash n$ such that $\mathrm{len}(\lambda) \le L$ and $\mathrm{len}(\mu) \le L$.
 Let $U \in \mathrm{U}(\mathcal{H}_V)$, and let $S \subseteq [m]$.
 Suppose that Conj.~\ref{conj:weakgenbunch} holds.
 Then,

 \end{restatable} This theorem is proven in App.~\ref{sec:proofofpartiallylabelled}.
-It is the statement that, if we take a state that has some set of labels, then add more labels to it, the generalized bunching probability cannot increase.
-This is only one of many ways to ``add distinguishability'' to a state.
+It is the statement that, if we take a partially labelled state, then add more labels to it, the generalized bunching probability cannot increase.
+Refinement is only one of many ways to ``add distinguishability'' to a state.
 In the following section, we study a different partial order of distinguishability.